 Details and Functioning of the Digestive System Organs

 Digestion of food begins in mouth where chewing occurs by teeth.
 The digestion of carbohydrate begins through salivary α-amylase.
 Also, the digestion of lipids begins through lingual lipase.
 Mouth is important in lubricating and moistening of food.
 It is also important for passage of food to the pharynx.

 These exocrine glands secrete saliva, which consists of 95.5% water.
 The remaining 4.5% consists of:

-- Ions as sodium and phosphate which have buffer effect, to maintain saliva pH between 6.35 and 6.85.
+- Ions as sodium and phosphate have a buffer effect, to maintain saliva pH between 6.35 and 6.85.

 - Enzymes as amylase which digests carbohydrates.

 - Immunoglobulin A which prevents microbes to enter the epithelial cells of the mouth.